levywechuli/phase-1-end-project/README.md

 ## Questopedia Quiz Application

-This project is a quiz web application, it is a dynamic and enganging platform that is designed to enable users to be able to test thier knowledge through the quizes provided.This web application offers a user friendly interface and a variety of features that will meet yoour needs.
+This project is a quiz web application, it is a dynamic and engaging platform that is designed to enable users to be able to test their knowledge through the quizes provided.
+This web application offers a user-friendly interface and a variety of features that will meet your needs.

+## Screenshot

 ## Features